VCU-CS-Capstone/MULT-25-604-Aerial-Precision/Status Reports/Status Report Spring Week 13.md

 **Faculty Advisors: Yuichi Motai and Tamer Nadeem**

 ## 1) Accomplishments this week ##
-   - figured out how to convert point cloud data to LAS format
+   - finalized scripts and design elements
-   - started planning two flights at the dams on James River
+   - commented the code used on the LiDAR

 ## 2) Milestones to be completed next week ##
-   - work on exporting LAS from drone into ArcGIS Pro
+   - documentation

 ## 3) Issues, problems or concerns ##
-   - need to find proper library for point cloud conversion
+   - none